 Yes.
 A general visual inspection of the unit should be carried out to ensure the inlet filter line and tube are free from blockages.
 The inlet tube and filter could be rinsed on a regular basis to extend their lifetime.

 Yes, but we need to capture this information in the customer questionnaire prior to provision of the analyser.
-The unit is not suitable for deployment in aeration tanks or biological reactors.
+We have developed a sample settling systems for deployment in wastewater treatment aeration tanks and biological reactors.

 Up to 3 meters.